 As someone who constantly hears about “White privilege,” it sounds like all I need is to be white and have a penis and I will never have anything to worry about.
 It didn't work for my Dad when we went on welfare and we got to enjoy the awesome taste of government cheese.
 This doesn't mean I had it worse than you, I'm just saying not all white males got a free ride.

-Some of the best conversations you can have are when you quit trying to convince someone to think you like you do, and instead just provide your side of the story and let people make their own decisions.
+Some of the best conversations you can have are when you quit trying to convince someone to think you as you do, and instead just provide your side of the story and let people make their own decisions.
 This requires you to listen, and I don't think we are open to hearing another side of the story because you might actually change your opinion.

 Just be careful labeling all white people as racists.